newrelic/infra-integrations-sdk/docs/v2tov3.md

 ### Data persistence

-* The `cache.Cache` component has been renamed to `persist.Storer`, since it wasn't actually a cache but a simple persistence backend.
+* The `cache.Cache` component has been renamed to `persist.Storer`, to align more with the implementation.
 * While `cache.Cache` was a global object, now `persist.Storer` is not global anymore.
 * `persist.Storer` is an interface that accepts multiple implementations: in-memory, disk-backed, or any other implementation provided by the user.